rpxpx/picovideo/README.md

 Output appears in picovdeo as video.uf2.
 Copy this to Pico flash.

-Compression modes:
+Compression modes:<br>
 0: Raw data.
-Largest binary size, highest framerate.
+Largest binary size, highest framerate.<br>
-1: Single frame compression.
+1: Single frame compression.<br>
 2: Blokweave compression.
 Highest possible compression.
-Smallest binary, lowest framerate.
+Smallest binary, lowest framerate.<p>

-Overclock modes:
+Overclock modes:<br>
-0: Standard processor speed: 133 MHz.
+0: Standard processor speed: 133 MHz.<br>
 1: Overclock processor: 225 MHz.

 ---

 Maximum binary size is ~4.2MB.
-Video compilation will fail if binary size would exceed this.
+Video compilation will fail if binary size would exceed this.<br>
-In mode 0, with no compression, 49 160x130 pixel frames can be compiled into video.
+In mode 0, with no compression, 49 160x130 pixel frames can be compiled into video.<br>
-Highest possible framerate is 16.36 fps, in compression mode 0, and with overclocking on.
+Highest possible framerate is 16.36 fps, in compression mode 0, and with overclocking on.<br>